Skip to content

 • Copy the workflow JSON and import it into your n8n instance

-• Configure connection to your Supabase PostgreSQL instance
+• Ensure connection to your Supabase PostgreSQL instance

-• Ensure your PostgreSQL database has a creditTracking table with all the required columns
+• Verify the creditTracking table exists with all required columns

-• Call this workflow from other workflows using the Execute Workflow node
+• Configure other workflows to call this workflow using the Execute Workflow node